Contact:

 Drive power

 Drive power describes how much work per unit time is supplied to a system to execute mechanical processes reliably and economically.
-In practice, it determines how fast and forcefully hydraulic tools operate — such as concrete demolition shears, hydraulic rock and concrete splitters, steel shears, combination shears (Combi-Shears HCS8), multi cutters, tank cutters, or rock splitting cylinders.
+In practice, it determines how fast and forcefully hydraulic tools operate – such as concrete demolition shears, hydraulic rock and concrete splitters, steel shears, combination shears (Combi-Shears HCS8), multi cutters, tank cutters, or rock splitting cylinders.
 For the application areas of concrete demolition and special deconstruction, strip-out and cutting, rock excavation and tunnel construction, natural stone extraction, as well as special operations, an appropriate drive power determines cycle times, tool life, energy demand, and result quality.
+Proper matching prevents throttling losses, protects components, and supports predictable process quality.

-Definition: What is meant by drive power
+Definition: What is meant by drive power?

-Drive power is the provided power of a drive system — typically an electric motor or internal combustion engine — including downstream components such as pump, gearbox, and hydraulic control.
+Drive power is the provided power of a drive system – typically an electric motor or internal combustion engine – including downstream components such as pump, gearbox, and hydraulic control.
 It is specified in watts or kilowatts.
 In hydraulics, usable power is the product of pressure and flow rate, minus losses due to friction, throttling, and conversion losses.
 A distinction is made between power input (input power), power output (pump output), and the effective power available at the tool tip, taking efficiency into account.
 Relevant parameters include rated power, continuous power, short-term peak power, and duty cycle.
+Clear separation of these terms avoids overestimating the performance that actually arrives at the working edge.

 Hydraulic basics: pressure, flow rate, and efficiency